raviraj0922/FSJS/Articles/Article_on_Webservers1.md

 # Audio and Video Tag

-## <audio> Tag:
+## audio Tag:
-- The <audio> tag is used to embed sound content in a document, such as music or other audio streams.
+- The 'audio' tag is used to embed sound content in a document, such as music or other audio streams.
-- It contains one or more <source> tags with different audio sources.
+- It contains one or more 'source' tags with different audio sources.
 - Browsers choose the first supported source.
 Ex:
 <audio controls>